Unrestricted Quantum Moduli Algebras, II: Noetherianity and Simple Fraction Rings at Roots of 1: Introduction

 \section{Introduction}

-This paper is the second part of our work on the unrestricted quantum moduli algebras, that we initiated in \cite{BR}.
-These algebras, denoted by $\Mm_{g,n}^{A}(\mathfrak{g})$ hereafter, are defined over the ground ring $A=\mc[q,q^{-1}]$ and associated to unrestricted quantum groups of complex simple Lie algebras $\mathfrak{g}$, and surfaces of genus $g$ with $n+1$ punctures (thus, $n=-1$ corresponds to closed surfaces).
-We are in particular interested in the specializations $\Mm_{g,n}^{A, \e}(\mathfrak{g})$ of $\Mm_{g,n}^{A}(\mathfrak{g})$ at roots of unity $q=\e$.

-As in \cite{BR} we focus in this paper on the algebras $\Mm_{0,n}^{A}(\mathfrak{g})$ associated to punctured spheres.
-From now on we fix a complex simple Lie algebra $\mathfrak{g}$, and when no confusion may arise we omit $\mathfrak{g}$ from the notation of the various algebras.
+This paper is the second part of our work, initiated in \cite{BR}, on the quantum graph algebra~$\Ll_{g,n}(\mathfrak{g})$ and the quantum moduli algebra $\Mm_{g,n}(\mathfrak{g})$, which are associated to a surface $\Sigma_{g,n+1}$ of genus $g$ with $n+1$ punctures and a complex semisimple Lie algebra $\mathfrak{g}$.
+As in \cite{BR}, we focus in this paper on punctured spheres ($g=0$, $n\geq 1$).
+From now on we fix $\mathfrak{g}$, and when no confusion may arise we omit it from the notations of the various algebras.

-The rational form $\Mm_{g,n}$ of $\Mm_{g,n}^A = \Mm_{g,n}^A(\mathfrak{g})$, which is an algebra over $\mc(q)$, has been introduced in the mid $'90$ by Alekseev-Grosse-Schomerus \cite{AGS1,AGS2} and Buffenoir-Roche \cite{BR1,BR2}.
-They defined $\Mm_{g,n}$ by $q$-deforming the Fock-Rosly lattice models of the moduli spaces $\Mm_{g,n}^{cl}$ of flat $\mathfrak{g}$-connections on surfaces of genus $g$ with $n+1$ punctures.
-It is expected for long that the representation theory of $\Mm_{g,n}$ at roots of unity recovers all known $(2+1)$-dimensional TQFTs based on quantum groups, and also provide new TQFTs for $3$-manifolds endowed with flat $\mathfrak{g}$-connections.

-For instance, representations of the semisimplification of $\Mm_{g,n}^{A, \e}$ have been constructed and classified in \cite{AG3}; they involve only the irreducible representations of the so called finite quantum groups $U_\epsilon^{fin}(\mathfrak{g})$ (in the notations of \cite{CP}, Section 9.3).
-Moreover, by using their representations of $\Mm_{g,n}^{A, \e}$, \cite{AG3} deduced representations of the mapping class groups of surfaces, that are equivalent to those from which one can built the quantum invariants of 3-manifolds of Witten-Reshetikin-Turaev \cite{Wi,RT}.
+The algebras $\Ll_{g,n}$ and $\Mm_{g,n}$ are defined over the field $\mc(q)$.
+They were introduced in the mid 90's by Alekseev--Grosse--Schomerus \cite{AGS1,AGS2} and Buffenoir--Roche \cite{BR1,BR2} by a method called {\it combinatorial quantization}.
+By this method, the pair formed by $\Ll_{g,n}$ and $\Mm_{g,n}$ appear naturally as a $q$-deformation of the Fock--Rosly \cite{FR} lattice model of the algebra of functions on the ``classical'' moduli space $\Mm_{g,n}^{cl}$ of flat $\mathfrak{g}$-connections on the surface $\Sigma_{g,n+1}$.